 Our long-term business strategy seeks sustained organic growth through, among other things, expanding our served markets and enhancing our market access.
 We have developed a strong productivity culture that has allowed us to reinvest in organic growth.
+We believe:

-We believe that our employees' knowledge of our customers and their applications and our technology are key factors that make this strategy work.
-We also believe that it is important to align the compensation of our leadership with this strategy and therefore we choose the measures in our short- and long-term incentive reflects the performance of the Company during fiscal 2012 as compared to our financial goals and as compared to prior years.
+- · Our employees' knowledge of our customers and their applications and our technology are key factors that make our long-term business strategy work. - It is important to align the compensation of our leadership with our long-term business strategy. - Our short- and long-term incentive plans, among other things, should focus the management team's efforts in the areas that are critical to the success of our long-term business strategy.